chocolatey/docs/input/en-us/community-repository/moderation/package-verifier.md

 ## Specifications

-> :choco-info: **NOTE**
->
-> We currently run against only one system.
-This was chosen as it will install almost all Chocolatey packages.
-We will be adding multiple systems in the future.

-The systems we run against:
+We currently test on one operating system.
+More will be added in the future.
+The operating systems we test with:

-* Windows Server 2012 R2 x64
+* Windows Server 2019
-  * It's a completely stock machine, no Windows updates applied.
-No hotfixes.
-Imagine that you took the image and ran it without applying any Windows updates.
-  * Has very limited things installed (bitvise sshd, git, notepad++, 7zip)
+  * Windows Subsystem for Linux (WSL) enabled.
+  * .NET 3.5 and 4.8 preinstalled
+  * Has a few Chocolatey packages installed (`git`, `notepad++`, `7zip`)
-  * The Printer Spooler Service is stopped and disabled.
-This can cause problems for packages that deal with software that relates to anything to do with printing, i.e. printing of PDF files.
+  * The Print Spooler Service is stopped and disabled.
+This can cause problems for packages that deal with software that relates to anything to do with printing (i.e. printing of PDF files).

 ## How can I bypass the verifier?